La Scala: History

 At the Opera they were giving Otto Nicolai's Templario.
-Unfortunately, as it is well known, the theatre of La Scala serves, not only as the universal drawing-room for all the society of Milan but every sort of trading transaction, from horse-dealing to stock-jobbing, is carried on in the pit; so that brief and far between are the snatches of melody one can catch.
+Unfortunately, as is well known, the theatre of La Scala serves, not only as the universal drawing-room for all the society of Milan but every sort of trading transaction, from horse-dealing to stock-jobbing, is carried on in the pit; so that brief and far between are the snatches of melody one can catch.

 La Scala was originally illuminated with 84 oil lamps mounted on the stage and another thousand in the rest of the theatre.
 To reduce the risks of fire, several rooms were filled with hundreds of water buckets.
 In time, oil lamps were replaced by gas lamps; these, in turn, were replaced by electric lights in 1883.

 The original structure was renovated in 1907 when it was given its current layout with 1,987 seats.
 In 1943, during World War II, La Scala was severely damaged by bombing.
 It was rebuilt and reopened on 11 May 1946, with a memorable concert conducted by Arturo Toscanini—twice La Scala's principal conductor and an associate of the composers Giuseppe Verdi and Giacomo Puccini—with a soprano solo by Renata Tebaldi, which created a sensation.

 La Scala hosted the first productions of many famous operas and had a special relationship with Verdi.
 However, for several years, Verdi did not allow his work to be played here, as some of his music had been modified (he said "corrupted") by the orchestra.
 This dispute originated in a disagreement over the production of his Giovanna d'Arco in 1845; however, the composer later conducted his Requiem there on 25 May 1874.
 He announced in 1886 that La Scala would host the premiere of what was to become his penultimate opera, Otello.
 The premiere of his last opera, Falstaff was also given in the theatre.

 Filarmonica della Scala

 In 1982, the Filarmonica della Scala orchestra was established to develop a symphonic repertoire to add to La Scala's operatic tradition, the orchestra drawing its members from the larger pool of musicians that comprise the Orchestra della Scala.
 The Filarmonica was conducted first by Carlo Maria Giulini, then by Riccardo Muti, plus many collaborative relations with some of the greatest conductors of the time.

-Rossini's opera, William Tell was premiered there, and it had the selections like 'Overture', 'Storm', 'Randez Vaches', and the well known 'March of the Swiss Soldiers', the theme song of the Lone Ranger.

 Recent developments

+1950s

+As early as 1958 R. Vermeulen of Philips Electronics experimented with "loudspeakers for stereo reverberation" at La Scala, which were "concealed in the cove along the ceiling".